GabrielMalakias/GabrielMalakias.github.io/_posts/2016-12-08-playing_with_circuit_breakers.md

 We can add a custom notifier to something that you want when light changes the status from red to green or vice versa.

-Bonus: We can add a custom notifier in our project, to do it, we need to create a new file and add the following content:
+Bonus: We can add a custom notifier in our project, so take a look at the following example:
 {% highlight ruby %}
 touch lib/notifiers/custom.rb
 {% endhighlight %}